ezeoleaf/awesome-golang-repositories/README.md

 [golang-projects](https://github.com/mjpin7/golang-projects): Repo on the small projects I am writing while learning go
 [yubikey-touch-detector](https://github.com/maximbaz/yubikey-touch-detector): A tool to detect when your YubiKey is waiting for a touch (to send notification or display a visual indicator on the screen)
 [cl30](https://github.com/opencl-go/cl30): OpenCL 3.0 wrapper for Go
 [sentinel-golang](https://github.com/alibaba/sentinel-golang): Sentinel Go enables reliability and resiliency for Go microservices
+[cloudquery](https://github.com/cloudquery/cloudquery): The open source high performance data integration platform built for developers.